WHAT HAPPENS IN A MEN’S GROUP ?

 Many men seem to be stuck or as yet to find what they are passionate about.
 This was the case in my own life for a very long time.
 In helping others to free themselves from past pain and unconscious fears, I also do the same for me.

-The group works with the principles of Respect, Confidentiality, Harmlessness, and Personal Responsibility.
-I also encourage a focus of Appreciation for the opportunities given by meeting in a such a supportive Men’s Circle.
+The group works with the principles of Respect, Confidentiality, Caring, Harmlessness, and Personal Responsibility.
+I also encourage a focus of Appreciation and Enjoyment for the opportunities given by meeting in a such a supportive Men’s Group.

 WHO IS THE FACILITATOR OF MEN’S CIRCLE?